pioio/ezcli/docs/cheatsheet.md

 # Cheat sheet

-This document contains short snippets, for quick refereance.
+This document contains short minimal snippets.

 If you're looking for larger, executable, examples, see the [examples](examples.md) document.